Communities

 Specifically for the OP's question about List there is already a ForEach method defined.
 It's been th...

-Dana‭ wrote almost 3 years ago
+Dana‭ wrote over 3 years ago

 Specifically for the OP's question about List there is already a ForEach method defined.
 It's been there in the List since .NET Framework 2.0 https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.foreach